mxstn/mxstn.github.io/_pages/frontpage.md

 list_title: Recent blog posts
 ---

-This is the personal blog of a mathematician and research engineer.
+This is the personal blog of a mathematician, research engineer and alpinist.